alexmorton1212/COMP-401/README.md

-# COMP 401: Foundations of Programming
+## COMP 401: Foundations of Programming

-## Assignments from COMP 401 at UNC
+This repository includes coursework from COMP 401 at UNC-Chapel Hill taught by Ketan Mayer-Patel.
+Assignments were designed by him and other contributors (link to the original class repository listed below, as well as KMP's github).

+Class topics included: object-oriented design, classes, interfaces, packages, inheritance, delegation, observers, MVC (model view controller), exceptions, assertions.